yegor256/blog/_drafts/_speed.md

 blaming, and shaming.
 Both the project and its programmers lose.

 Programmers must not be responsible for the quality!
-They must not care what may or will they break.
-They must not care how good is the code they write.
+They must not care what they may, or will, break.
+They must not care how good the code they write is.
 They must not "feel responsible" for the overall result.
-Instead, they must be focused on making money for their families by writing the biggest amount of code and closing more tickets.
+Instead, they must be focused on making money for their families by writing the largest amount of code and closing more tickets.

-Not because they are so ignorant and selfish, but because this is the right balance of responsibilities.
+Not because they are ignorant and selfish, but because this is the right balance of responsibilities.
 This is how the project will get the most out of its developers&mdash;by freeing their minds of unnecessary and unproductive quality worries and letting them focus on what they do best&mdash;writing code.

-Of course, not every project will be able to configure itself the most effective way.
+Of course, not every project will be able to configure itself in the most effective way.
 Most projects don't even know how to do it.
-In those projects, if you, as developer, floor the speed pedal, you will most likely ruin their code base in a few days.
+In those projects, if you, as a developer, floor the speed pedal, you will most likely ruin their code base in a few days.
 That's why, the recommendations above are only applicable to those who really know what they are doing.

 We know what we are doing in our projects.
 We don't let any developers touch any parts of our code, unless the "quality wall" is high and strong enough.
 How high is that wall in your projects?
-Can you say that no matter how bad is some code and how sneaky its author introduces it, it will be rejected?
+Can you say that, no matter how bad some code is and how sneakily its author introduces it, it will be rejected?